pubky/pubky-knowledge-base/Explore/Technologies/Pubky Explorer.md

 # Pubky Explorer

-**Pubky Explorer** is a web-based file browser for exploring public data stored on [[Homeservers|Pubky homeservers]].
+**Pubky Explorer** is a web-based file browser for exploring public data stored on [[Homeserver|Pubky homeservers]].
 It provides an intuitive interface for navigating the decentralized file system, previewing files, and sharing direct links to specific content—all without requiring authentication or installation.

 **Live Application**: [https://explorer.pubky.app](https://explorer.pubky.app)